JannisX11/animator/README.md

 You can also add custom commands or sound effects.
 Click "Add Framedata", then add a keyframe to add commands or sound files.

 ## Export
 Go to File > Export Functions to generate your function files.

+Enter your scene ID and the namespace of your data pack and choose whether you want to export the camera animation, start the scene where the command is executed and what to do after the scene.
+Then select the functions folder inside your datadata pack.

+Before you can play your animation, you need to set up the function `<namespace>:scenes/core` on repeat.
+When you are done, you can start your function using `/function <namespace>:scenes/<animation_id>/start`.
+To see the camera movement, give yourself the `camera`-tag.